 For this guide, we will be talking about the prototyping of a typical consumer electronic product which has an outer plastic enclosure and the electronics inside it.
 It could be an IOT device, something for home automation, a pet product or any other “smart” device.

 Each prototype has a purpose - whether it’s to demonstrate the product’s functionality, use for marketing, secure funding, test ergonomics, test some assumptions or gather more data about the product.
 Therefore, different stages of product development demand a different type of prototype best suited for that specific stage.

-1) 'Works-Like' Prototype
+1) Proof-of-Concept Prototype

 The Proof of Concept (POC) prototype is often the first tangible representation of an idea with a goal of proving its real world technical feasibility.
-For electronic products, it is usually made using off-the-shelf development boards like the Arduino or Raspberry Pi to demonstrate how the product is intended to work.
+For electronic products, it is usually made using off-the-shelf development boards like Arduino or Raspberry Pi.
 Arduino is an open-source electronics prototyping platform.
 It’s easy to use and can be used to create some hardcore electronic projects.
 With a whole lot of sensors, add-on boards called shields and compatible hardware, Arduino can be used to create almost anything you could ask for.
 There are a wide variety of boards available that make hardware prototyping more accessible and fun.
 Here is a list of 12 Development Boards you can use for your next prototype.

 Picture credit: Oxo